 There are lots of analysts.
 Few good ones – and excellent ones are like hens teeth.

-- Great analysts need to be enquiring – This means 'seeking stones to turn'; asking questions to help shape hypothesis to test.
+This means 'seeking stones to turn' and asking questions to help shape hypothesis to test.
 They don’t jump to the answers; they spend the time on the questions.

-- They need to have the right 'hard' skill sets, including technical, scientific and mathematical – Understanding bias, causation, forecasting and significance testing is a must.
+Understanding bias, causation, forecasting, and significance testing is a must.
 The appropriate balance and understanding of quantitative and qualitative methodology is a given.

-- They need to focus on context and storytelling – Deploying appropriate ways of visualisation techniques.
+Deploying appropriate ways of visualization techniques.
 Articulating the ‘big picture.’
 People connect with a story; so must your analyst.

-- They need to be scalpel sharp on connecting outcome and indicator metrics – The pinch points of delivery.
-This is essential for base lining and the framework for benefits realisation and evaluation later on.
+The pinch points of delivery.
+This is essential for base lining and the framework for benefits realization and evaluation later on.

 It all starts with good recruiting and hiring.
 Thorough tests and interviews against these tips is a must.
 Just because they have listed a load of experience does not make them right for the job.
 Put them through a tough process proportionate to what you what them to achieve.
 If you can't do it, find someone who can.

 When great analysts are in the workplace, they need to be nurtured.
 Help them learn the business and support a culture of innovation, but challenge their delivery and ensure they operate within these seven hallmarks for analysts.
 Your business depends on it.